ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

     </audio>
 </div>

-[blobdash](https://osu.ppy.sh/users/8337877) makes his return to GTS in grand fashion, with "[VOID ELEVATOR](https://soundcloud.com/blobdash/void-elevator)", returning after his three songs provided to [EGTS 2022](/wiki/Tournaments/GTS/EGTS_2022), and having become a reliable part of GTS since then, having participated in [RGTS 2022](/wiki/Tournaments/GTS/RGTS_2022) to compose its Grand Finals Tiebreaker, as well as having composed the Main Mappool NM1 for [COEGTS 2023](/wiki/Tournaments/GTS/COEGTS_2023), and having been the BGM artist for the story sections in [EGTS 2022](/wiki/Tournaments/GTS/EGTS_2022) and [COEGTS 2023](/wiki/Tournaments/GTS/COEGTS_2023), as well as becoming the Mastering Engineer for [BespokE : GTS 2023](https://gratiaproductions.bandcamp.com/album/bespoke-gts-2023).
+[blobdash](https://osu.ppy.sh/users/8337877) makes his return to GTS in grand fashion, with [VOID ELEVATOR](https://soundcloud.com/blobdash/void-elevator), returning after his three songs provided to [EGTS 2022](/wiki/Tournaments/GTS/EGTS_2022).
+He's become a reliable part of GTS since then with many recurring contributions:

+- The Grand Finals tiebreaker for [RGTS 2022](/wiki/Tournaments/GTS/RGTS_2022)
+- The main mappool's NM1 for [COEGTS 2023](/wiki/Tournaments/GTS/COEGTS_2023)
+- BGM for the story sections in [EGTS 2022](/wiki/Tournaments/GTS/EGTS_2022) and [COEGTS 2023](/wiki/Tournaments/GTS/COEGTS_2023)
+- Mastering Engineer for our [BespokE : GTS 2023](https://gratiaproductions.bandcamp.com/album/bespoke-gts-2023) album.

 With a track that has waited 2 years to be able to release, he has still managed to make one of the most impressive tracks to start off the first round of EGTS 2025 with, and the map provided by [Gamelan4](https://osu.ppy.sh/users/2140739) and [Shinsekai-](https://osu.ppy.sh/users/2140739) has helped players ease into the high level of gameplay that EGTS is shooting for very well.

 ### Round of 32